Skip to content

 How Does It Work?

 A balcony solar system has three main components: one or two solar panels, a micro-inverter, and a plug cable.
+See our deeper explainer on how plug-in solar panels work and our installation guide for the full step-by-step process.
 Here's the energy flow:

 The critical thing to understand is that the system doesn't charge a battery (unless you add one separately — more on that in our battery storage guide) and it doesn't export surplus electricity in any meaningful way.
 What it does is offset your home's real-time consumption.
 If your 800W system is generating 600W and your home is drawing 400W from the grid, you'll draw nothing from the grid during those moments and feed the remaining 200W back.
 Whether that exported 200W earns you money depends on your tariff — but for most balcony solar users it's not the main financial mechanism.